telerik/xaml-docs/controls/raddiagram/features/raddiagrams-virtualization.md

 {{endregion}}

 <br />
 >tip Binding the __Visibility__ property of the diagram items is not recommended.
-That is because when the virtualization is enabled the diagram items has their Visibility locally set.
-Locally set value has a higher priority than a OneWay binding so the value that comes from the binding won't be respected.
-To hide a shape we recommend using its __Opacity__ property instead of the Visibility.
+That is because when the virtualization is enabled the diagram items have their Visibility set locally.
+A value which is locally set has a higher priority than a one set through a OneWay binding so the value that comes from the binding won't be respected.
+To hide a shape we recommend using its __Opacity__ property instead.

 ## See Also
  * [Getting Started]({%slug raddiagram-getting-started%})